Hollopeter-Lab/single-molecule-TIRF-CNN/Perform_predictions/README.md

 and corresponding traces extracted.
 The traces will then be normalized by Z-score.
 The data will then be saved in a format compatible with downstream analysis via Python.

-2_farred_predict.py requires a user to change the code.
-The user should select the model architecture (line 10) according to their training results.
-The scripts then imports a user selected Pytorch file containing the trained CNN weights.
+2_farred_predict.py requires a user to input the exact model architecture into the code (line 10) according to their training results.
+The script then imports a user selected Pytorch file containing the trained CNN weights.
 The user then selects the .MAT file containing the normalized far-red traces.
+Predictions in the assigned number of classes will be made and saved.
+Multiple files will be saved: "..._predictions.csv" contains the predicted step for each trace and associated probabilities for each class, "..._predicted_steps_gt0.csv" only contains predicted steps and associated spot location data for traces scored as greater than 0, "..._final_model_summary.csv" contains class-wise summations of all traces for each sample, "..._final_model_summaries.xlsx" contains class-wise summations of traces for each sample filtered by probability thresholds.
+To simplify downstream analysis, the file "..._predicted_steps_gt0.csv" will be used.